Cold storage: traders shift oil products out of tanks as short-term demand soars

 Expanding capacity in the Johor Straits between Singapore and Malaysia has also put pressure on tank rates.

-Oiltanking commissioned the Karimun terminal with a total storage capacity of 730,000 cubic meters in mid-2016, while Jurong Port and Oiltanking are building a 200,000 cubic meter storage facility in Singapore, to be ready by 2019.
+Oiltanking commissioned the Karimun terminal with a total storage capacity of 730,000 cubic metres in mid-2016, while Jurong Port and Oiltanking are building a 200,000 cubic metre storage facility in Singapore, to be ready by 2019.

 Traders are also opting to store fuel oil in tankers as freight rates for very large crude carriers have halved from 1-1/2 years ago, the sources said.

-"Tankers provide more flexibility as they can meet bunker demand quickly without having to load and unload in tanks," said a Singapore-based fuel oil trader.
+"Tankers provide more flexibility as they can meet bunker demand quickly without having to load and unload in tanks," said a Singapore-based fuel oil trader. ($1 = 1.3769 Singapore dollars) (Reporting by Jessica Jaganathan; Editing by Joseph Radford)